telerik/kendo-theme-bootstrap/README.md

 If you do not own a commercial license, the usage of this software shall be governed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 *Copyright © 2017 Telerik AD.
 All rights reserved.*

+## Overview

+The Kendo UI Bootstrap Theme is a theme for the Kendo UI components, based on the Twitter Bootstrap framework, version 4.
+It uses the variables defined in Bootstrap to style and size the components, so that they blend in with the surrounding page.

 ## Installation